Additional Needs FAQs

 In order to assist our visitors who are deaf or hard of hearing, we provide British Sign Language tours at no extra cost.
 The interpreter will remain onsite for the duration of your visit and will meet you in the entrance foyer.

-To add the BSL element to an existing booking or to enquire about purchasing tickets with a BSL guide please get in touch via our contact form.
-If you have any additional questions please contact our Visitor Services team on 0800 640 4550 via text relay.
+To enquire about BSL tour availability, please get in touch via our contact form.
+If you have any additional questions please contact our Visitor Services team on +44 (0)800 640 4550 via text relay.

-Are any special effects such as strobe lighting used in the Forbidden Forest?
+Are any special effects such as strobe lighting used throughout the Studio Tour?

 Smoke machines and occasional strobe lighting effects will be used inside the Forbidden Forest.
 If you would like to avoid this, please ask one of our Interactors to show you an alternative route during your visit.